dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 The \texttt{dsld} package continues this theme:

 \begin{itemize}

-\item \textbf{Measuring Accuracy:} To assess utility, we use a holdout set to compute test accuracy from predictions generated by our algorithms.
-In regression, accuracy is defined as mean absolute prediction error (MAPE); for classification, we use misclassification rate.
+\item \textbf{Measuring Fairness:} Fairness can be measured by the correlation between $\widehat{Y}$ and $S$, with the goal of minimizing the absolute correlation.

-\item \textbf{Measuring Fairness:} The measure of fairness is the correlation between $\widehat{Y}$ and $S$, computed using the Kendall Tau statistic.
-This choice is preferred over the more commonly used Pearson correlation due to its flexibility with both continuous and categorical inputs.
-While Pearson is geared towards continuous numeric variables, Kendall Tau is also applicable for binary or ordinal integer-valued variables.
+\item \textbf{Measuring Accuracy:} In regression, accuracy is measured by mean absolute prediction error (MAPE).
+In classification, we use the overall misclassification rate.
+Additional metrics such as F1 score, sensitivity, and specificity should also be considered.

 \end{itemize}